greg-raven/Department-21/_posts/2009-02-10-how-to-relax.md

 The water is crystal clear …

-You can easily make out the face of the person whose head you’re holding under the water …
+You can easily make out the face of the person whose head you're holding under the water …

 There now … feeling better?